-The fundamental responsibility for the Corporation's financial statements and disclosure rests with management and the independent auditors are responsible for auditing those financial statements.
-It is not the duty of the Committee to conduct investigations, to itself resolve disagreements (if any) between management and the independent auditor or to ensure compliance with applicable legal and regulatory requirements.
+The fundamental responsibility for the Company's financial statements and disclosure rests with senior management and the independent auditor is responsible for auditing those financial statements.
+It is not the duty of the Committee to conduct investigations, to itself resolve disagreements (if any) between senior management and the independent auditor or to ensure compliance with applicable legal and regulatory requirements.